androidbroadcast/StrictModeCompat/README.md

                     .detectFileUriExposure()
                     .detectLeakedRegistrationObjects()
                     .detectCleartextNetwork()
-                    .detectUntaggedSockets() // Available only on Android O+ .detectContentUriWithoutPermission()  // Available only on Android O+ .penaltyLog()
+                    .detectUntaggedSockets() // Available only on Android 8.0+ .detectContentUriWithoutPermission()  // Available only on Android 8.0+ .penaltyLog()
                     .build();